 MASTER of Ceremonies Secret #1: MAKE CONNECTION

-Your event host is the face of your meeting.
+Your event host acts as the face of your events.
 Your MC represents you.

-A masterful MC should model the heart of your company.
+When you hire a speaker, a masterful MC should model the heart and style of your company.

 For this reason, you must understand this next point…

-A good emcee is not an “add on” to your program.
-No. Your master of ceremonies should feel like an extension of your organization.
+A good MC is not an “add on” to your program.
+Your master of ceremonies should feel like an extension of your organization.
 MCs who have mastered this role are connectors.

 Here are three ways a great emcee will connect with your attendees:

-- A terrific master of ceremonies will learn the language of your team.
+- An awesome master of ceremonies will learn the language and style of your team.

-Do you use certain “buzz words” or acronyms in your organization?
-A smart emcee incorporates this inside language into his remarks.
-This way he can speak in front of your audience in a manner that feels congruent with your corporate culture.Your people will connect with a master of ceremonies who gets your group.
-Hire an emcee who is willing to do a deep dive into the jargon, lingo, and key phrases used by your attendees.
-Tip: provide him/her with this type of language before your meeting.
+Do you use certain “buzz words” or acronyms in your company?
+A smart Master of Ceremonies incorporates this inside language into his remarks.
+This way he can speak in front of your guests in a manner that feels congruent with your corporate culture.Your people will connect with a master of ceremonies who gets your group.
+Hire a Master of Ceremonies who is willing to do a deep dive into the jargon, lingo, and key phrases used by your attendees.
+Tip: provide him/her with this type of language before your gathering.

-- A superb event host will involve members of your audience.
+- A superb event host will involve guests.

 The days of a passive audience listening to a lecture are gone.
 Work with an MC who is skilled at interacting with audience members like yours.

 The key is involvement.
 A “connected” master of ceremonies will interact with your people.
-Avoid emcees who don’t bring this type of engagement to your event.
+Avoid emcees who don’t bring this type of engagement to your gathering.

-Remember, if your emcee is stiff, you event will feel stiff too.
-A great emcee will help your attendees feel involved and included in the program.
+Remember, if your Master of Ceremonies is stiff, you event will feel stiff too.
+A great Master of Ceremonies will help your attendees feel involved and included in the program.

-- An experienced emcee will put the spotlight on key people in your group.
+- An experienced MC will put the spotlight on key people in your group.

 Wonderful MCs have a keen sense of “relationship radar” when it comes to knowing and highlighting the key leaders, partners, vendors, donors, VIPs, and customers in your audience.Suggestions: